algorithmica-org/algorithmica/content/english/hpc/parallel/gpu/_index.en.md

 It is called mixed precision because input matrices are fp16 but multiplication result and accumulator are fp32 matrices.

-Probably, the proper name would be "4x4 matrix cores", however NVIDIA marketing team decided to use "tensor cores".
+Probably, the proper name would be "4x4 matrix cores," however NVIDIA marketing team decided to use "tensor cores."

 So, see, this is not exactly fair comparison.